The Body (King novella): Plot summary

 Gordon "Gordie" Lachance reminisces about his childhood in Castle Rock, Maine.
 At that time, Gordie's elder brother Dennis (also known as Denny), whom his parents favored, had recently died, leaving Gordie's parents too depressed to pay much attention to him.
-In 1960, Gordie and his three friends − Chris Chambers, Teddy Duchamp and Vern Tessio − learn that a gang of hooligans led by John "Ace" Merrill have accidentally discovered the dead body of a missing boy named Ray Brower, who was hit by a train.
+In 1960, Gordie and his three friends − Chris Chambers, Teddy Duchamp and Vern Tessio − learn that a gang of hooligans led by Ace Merrill have accidentally discovered the dead body of a missing boy named Ray Brower, who was hit by a train.
 Because the gang found the body while driving a stolen car, they elected not to report the body to the police.
 The boys get the idea to find the body "officially" so that they may become famous.
 In preparation for the expedition, Chris steals a gun from his father, and the boys camp out in a nearby field.

 Over the course of the narrative, the adult Gordie recalls his first published story, Stud City, about the life of a simple man named Edward "Chico" May whose older brother also died.
 He has a girlfriend, Jane, whom he does not have particularly strong feelings for.
 Chico knows that his stepmother Virginia slept with his brother before he died, but he hesitates to tell his father about it.
 One day, Chico has a fight with his father over Virginia and leaves the house.